frantisekstanko/my-home/README.md

 but this idea could be turned into a multi-distribution project very easily.
-[Arch Linux](https://archlinux.org/) would be essential, but I would need a maintainer for that.
+[Arch Linux](https://archlinux.org/) would be essential, but I would currently need a maintainer for that.
 I could add [Debian](https://www.debian.org/) support quite easily, meaning this could be used for creating easily-reproducible devices like kiosks, as it would run pretty smoothly on Raspberry Pis too!
+In fact, I am already using it on all my Raspberry Pis, I just need to merge those into this project.

 However, **advantages** of openSUSE Tumbleweed: